 Community and Regional Medical Professionals

 Along with the University of Vermont Cancer Center, we coordinate several education conferences to advance the medical knowledge of community and regional medical professionals.

 University of Vermont Cancer Center Grand Rounds

 Physicians from the community attend the UVM Cancer Center Grand Rounds lectures and also participate in tumor boards and multidisciplinary clinics.

 Northeastern Genitourinary Oncology Symposium (NGOS)

-The University of Vermont Cancer Center, in partnership with McGill University Health Centre and Norris Cotton Cancer Center, presents the 7th annual Northeastern Genitourinary Oncology Symposium on May 1-2, 2015 at the Hilton Hotel in Burlington, Vermont.
-For information and to register, contact the UVM CME office.
+The University of Vermont Cancer Center, in partnership with McGill University Health Centre and Norris Cotton Cancer Center, presents the Northeastern Genitourinary Oncology Symposium in the spring.
+We will post the 2016 date when knw, then For information and to register, contact the UVM CME office.